-• Sufficient clearance for unobstructed airflow through the outdoor coil must also be maintained in order to achieve rated performance.
-See page 5 for information about locating the equipment.
+- If using bottom discharge with return air ducts a roof curb must be installed prior to unit installation.
+See Rigging and Hoisting section for setting of the unit. - Sufficient clearance for unobstructed airflow through the outdoor coil must also be maintained in order to achieve rated performance.
+For information about locating the equipment, see page 5.